-In line with the reviewer’s helpful comments I have been able to slim down the literature review section from the original version.
-This has allowed for me to provide additional focus on the differences between the approaches beyond their core conceptual measures of populism.
+In response to the reviewers’ helpful comments, I have shortened the literature review.
+This has allowed me to focus more on the differences between the approaches beyond their core conceptual measures of populism.
+To slim down the section, I removed the economic approach to populism as this has broadly been disproven, is biased in its conceptualisation of populism and focuses on a political outcome (hurting the population's economic interests) rather than providing measurable criteria.

-I have improved the state of the art section to consider the analytical focus of each approach (slimmed down to 4 key approaches, removing the economic model), the research paradigm within which they operate and how this leads to distinction between the differing viewpoints.
-Furthermore, I outline the different way in which populism is categorised as either a binary or gradational term.
-Consequently, the section considers more the key debates between approaches and covers wider ground upon their difference, engaging with the key debates.
+There is now a clearer focus on the state of the art, and the addition of Table 1 (p.
+41) outlines the important aspects of this section.
+Specifically, I discuss variety between the four key approaches to populism based on their analytical focus, the key concepts they associate with populism, how they categorise the concept (graduational/binary), and the research paradigms they emphasise.
+Breaking down the section into these key components helps maintain focus and enhances my framework by examining its relationship with existing studies and my proposed improvements within my approach.

+Consequently, this section examines the key debates between approaches and delves deeper into their ontological differences, engaging with the most significant discussions relevant to populism studies in accordance with the reviewers' helpful recommendations.

 The section on the ‘populism as an economic model’ perspective needs to be made clearer.

-As the economic approach to populism is less influential in the field and plays a very minimal role in my approach, I have decided to remove the section this model.
-I have retained a mention of this and that it is a school of thought.
-However, importantly, I outline that the economic approach has been broadly falsified, or at least heavily scrutinised within the advanced contemporary literature on populism.
-I have justified the exclusion in the state of the art.
+Since the economic approach to populism is less influential in the field and plays a minimal role in my perspective, I have removed the section on the economic model.
+I still mention it as a school of thought (p.18).
+Importantly, I note that the economic approach faces significant critique in contemporary literature on populism.
+I justify this exclusion in the “state of the art” section (p.18).

 The ‘cultural backlash’ thesis needs explaining.

-Upon reflection and re-reading through the thesis, it was decided that introducing the cultural backlash theory without the necessary explanation was an oversight, as pointed out.
-I have decided to remove reference to this to help cut down the thesis and focus upon the core content and arguments of the thesis.
+Upon reflection, I agree that introducing the cultural backlash theory without proper explanation was an oversight.
+I eliminated a reference to this theory to shorten the thesis and concentrate on its core content and arguments.

 The section on Essex School perspective needs to be thoroughly redrafted (as does subsequent discussion of the Essex School).
 The basic problem is that this approach has been slightly misrepresented to make it fit neatly with the broader research design, geared towards identifying the common core elements of populism found in the various perspectives.
 Fundamentally, the Essex School approach is to view populism as a political logic, intrinsic to a wide variety of political movements, most of which would not be widely considered ‘populist’.
 This inconvenient fact is not properly dealt with, because it would involve recognising that contemporary populist movements are not qualitatively different to other, non-populist political movements.
 Although, it may still be possible to identify a grouping of populist movements sharing certain common features from this perspective (the expansion of a logic of equivalence, migrants as a symptomal figure, anti-politics, etc).
 I.e., this problem is not fatal for the research design, but it does need to be fixed.
 The thesis could become, in part, a critique of the Essex School approach to populism, and a statement of support for an expansive version of the Mudde/ideology approach.
 I.e., it is an ideology-focused account of populism in Britain, that analyses it from a mainly positivist, quantitative perspective.
 Doing so would help overcome the occasional superficiality of the analysis, in that the parts wrongly identifying various acts or policies as ‘populist’ could be excised, and more time could be spent setting out the contours of contemporary populism as a hegemonic project.